snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 The majority of modern craft, from power steering in cars, to quadcopters, to jet aircraft, must be piloted using fly-by-wire.
 This is typically due to the number of controls and the reaction speeds required being far too high for a human to handle.
 What this means is that when the pilot gives a command, the flight controller figures out how to execute that command.
 Even when hovering in a stationary position, the controller must work to keep the craft in stable condition (for example, a gust of wind may hit the craft, or due to manufacturing intolerances one motor may be more powerful than another).

-An old tested method for achieving this is the Proportional, Integral, & Derivative controller.
-Like the name suggests, the PID controller has three components that act to reduce an error.
+A tested method for achieving this is the Proportional, Integral, & Derivative controller.
+As the name suggests, the PID controller has three components that act to reduce an error.

 Say you have an error - the difference between the orientation that the quadcopter is on, and the desired orientation (with no user input, the desired orientation would be parallel to the ground).